muritane/coordination-architecture/architectural_hygiene.md

 > “Signals flow to whoever can handle them.”

 This rule:

 - converts capacity into routing,
 - routing into expectation,
 - expectation into obligation.

 Architecturally, this is invalid.

 Capacity is an **agent property**.
 Routing is a **system decision**.

-Healthy systems never infer routing rules from capacity alone.
+Healthy systems never infer routing from capacity alone.

 ---